Restrainite/RestrainiteMod/README.md

   - _ShowDashScreens_ is evaluated before _HideDashScreens_ if both are enabled.
   - For non-custom screens, you need to list their locale string names.
 See the "interact with the mod" section below.
 - `Disable Notifications`: The user can't see notifications anymore.
+- `Prevent Sending Messages`: The user can't send messages to contacts.
+- `Prevent Invite Contact`: The user can't invite contacts to the current world.
 - `Prevent Third Person View`: Desktop users can't switch to third person view anymore.

 ### Locomotion